AustralianCancerDataNetwork/oa-configurator/docs/logging.md

 configure_logging(load_stack_config(), extra_namespaces=["my_package"])
 ```

-`configure_logging` is idempotent — safe to call multiple times with the same arguments.
+`configure_logging` is idempotent: it is safe to call multiple times with the same arguments.

 ---